PoloOnTheGo/JATOS_docs_v3/pages/Configure-JATOS-on-a-Server.md

 ### LDAP authentication (since JATOS >= 3.5.4)

 By default JATOS uses only locally stored users and no LDAP.
 LDAP configuration is only possible in `conf/production.conf`.
-At the moment LDAP users still have to be created manually in JATOS' user manager (with the checkbox LDAP turned on).- only authentication is done via LDAP.
+At the moment LDAP users still have to be created manually in JATOS' _User manager_ (with the checkbox LDAP turned on).- only authentication is done via LDAP.

 * `jatos.user.authentication.ldap.url` - Specifies URL of the LDAP server.
 Not set or an empty string means no authentication via LDAP.
 * `jatos.user.authentication.ldap.basedn` - LDAP base domain name (e.g. "dc=example,dc=com").
 Not set or an empty string means no authentication via LDAP.